ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 So, for example, when you have a "goal review" meeting or a career development conversation this can (and should) be held during your standard one-on-one time.
 Another reason why the one-on-one meeting is the foundation.

 ### What this article is and isn't
 Management cannot be boiled down to a few articles, slogans, and a TLDR.
 With that said, this article is an introduction to key meetings we should be having as managers while providing additional resources.
-Most of the information within this article is gathered from over 10 years of personal experience as a manager, learning from mentors, conversations with peers, and lots _(lots!)_ of reading.
+Most of the information within this article is gathered from personal experience as a manager, learning from mentors, conversations with peers, and lots _(lots!)_ of reading.

 So how should you use this article?
 Read about the meetings, check out the additional resources, and try it out.
 Experience is the best teacher!